myjourneyspeaks/myjourneyspeaks/README.md

 ## Hi there 👋

+I'm Vusumuzi Lindelwe and i'm currently learning Software Engineering at Telone Centre for Learning.

+Currently learning c language.

+I will be uploading some smaller projects, experiments and everthing i am currenly working on.
+Everthing i will upload here is build from scratch.

+---

+## Tools

+- Ubuntu OS
+- Lazyvim, Obsidian

+---

+## A Bit About Me

+- I love solving problems
+- I love Computers

 <!--
 **myjourneyspeaks/myjourneyspeaks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.